-This half term there will be a strong focus on being healthy in both mind and body, looking after ourselves as a whole person.
-This will include Wellness Week in which children will be participating in a range of relaxation activities; also involving a visit to Mushrif Park.
-We will also be considering the use of exercise in lifting spirits and feeling positive, putting this into practice with a fun fitness session run by a visiting specialist.
-With Sport's Day approaching the skill of working cooperatively will be explored along with the idea that it's not all about winning but rather having the opportunity to take part.

-Our Values of the month for this half term are February-Honesty and March-Freedom.
+This half term there will be a strong focus on team building and relationships.
+This will include a visit to The Club where the children will work together to strength their team building skills.
+During this visit will also be considering the use of exercise in lifting spirits and feeling positive, putting this into practice with different exercises during the day.
+Our Values of the month for this half term are February-Trust and March-Patience.
 These will be discussed in class and children will be given the opportunity to share their experiences and opinions.
-We will also be continuing to look at Road Safety and its impact on everyday life in the UAE.
-To end the term we will revisit targets set and consider if they have been achieved and if so what are the next steps.
+To conclude the term, we will be discussing how to manage pocket money - should we spend or save?!